AsifArko/iland/markdown/CODE_QUALITY_SUMMARY.md

 ## Conclusion

-Block 6 implementation has significantly improved the Fermi project's code quality and documentation standards.
+Block 6 implementation has significantly improved the iland project's code quality and documentation standards.
 The project now has:

 - **Professional-grade documentation** for APIs and development
 - **Comprehensive contribution guidelines** for community involvement